The other day I learned about the Rust crate lexopt which describes itself as,

 I thought I would try it.
 Turns out, not much is lost in getting rid of the options string, and a few things are gained.

-My new code is half the size or less of getopt()
+My new code is half the size of getopt()

 , and has more